Gratia Schimmelpenninck van der Oye

-Baroness Gratia Maria Margretha Schimmelpenninck van der Oye (10 July 1912 – 12 February 2012) was a Dutch alpine skier.
+Baroness Gratia Maria Margretha Schimmelpenninck van der Oye (10 July 1912 – 12 February 2012) was a Dutch alpine skichampion and entrepreneur.

 Her father Alphert, Baron Schimmelpenninck van der Oye was president of the Dutch National Olympic Committee, during the 1928 Summer Olympics in Amsterdam, and a long-term member of the International Olympic Committee.
-Gratia reached sixth place at the world championships and won two major ski races, in St. Anton and Kitzbühel.
-She competed at the 1936 Winter Olympics in Garmisch-Partenkirchen, finishing 14th in the alpine combined event.
-Despite her two falls, this remains the highest ranking in Olympic skiing reached by a Dutch national.
+Gratia reached sixth place at the 1935 world championships downhill for women in Kitzbühel.
+She is one of six female "Hanhenekammsieger", winning all of the downhill, slalom and combination races in the Hahnenkamm competition in 1935.
+In 1936 she won the Hahnenkamm downhill race, the combination of the Mégève Ski-Club de Paris Grand Prix, de Arlberg Kandahar downhill and was the first Dutch female competitor in the 1936 Winter Olympics in Garmisch-Partenkirchen.
+The day before the race her starting licence was revoked by the German organisers based on the false accusation of her being a professional skier.
+Her starting licence was finally returned before the race but her preparation very much hindered as a result.
+Despite two falls, she finished 14th in the alpine combined event which remains the highest ranking in Olympic skiing reached by a Dutch national.

 After retiring, Schimmelpenninck van der Oye became the first female member of the board of the International Ski Federation.
-She was member of honour of the Dutch skiing federation and served as a skiing official at two Winter Olympics.
+She was member of honour of the Dutch skiing federation and served as a skiing official at two Winter Olympics, amongst others controlling the race trajectories on safety.

+In the 1970s, she gained national fame once again, this time through her diet club Gratia Club voor Slankblijvers (Gratia Club for Staying Slim), founded in 1969.
+By 1973 she grew it into a national organization with 4,000 members.
+At the end of 1973, the American company Weight Watchers acquired the shares and the company continued as Weight Watchers Nederland.
+Schimmelpenninck van der Oye was managing director until mid-1978.

 Schimmelpenninck van der Oye died in Den Haag on Sunday 12 February 2012, age 99.